bakenezumi/domala/notes/specification.md

 ## Dao trait

-Data Access Object (Dao) is an trait for database access.
+Data Access Object (Dao) is an interface for database access.

 `Dao` can be defined by to annote `@Dao` to `trait`.